Salmakhaled204/nyc-collisions-w25/README.md

 ### *Member 5*

-9. How does crash frequency change when multiple filters (borough, hour, weekday, and vehicle type) are combined, and what interaction patterns appear across time and location?
+9. How do crash patterns across hours and weekdays change when focusing on specific boroughs and vehicle types, and what time–day combinations show the highest crash density under each scenario?
-10. What are the most common injury outcomes for different types of road users (drivers, passengers, pedestrians, cyclists), and how does this distribution shift when filters or search keywords are applied?
+10. How does the distribution of injury severity differ between pedestrians, cyclists, and vehicle occupants when applying different keywords and borough filters?

 ---